nuno-agostinho/psichomics/README.md

 ## Data grouping

-Subject- and sample-associated data allow to establish groups that can be exploited in diverse analyses throughout psichomics.
+Subject- and sample-associated data allow to establish groups that can be exploited in diverse analyses throughout *psichomics*.

 - **By attribute:** automatically create groups by selecting a specific attribute of the dataset; for instance, to create a group for each tumour stage,